How Just Mortgage Brokers Can Help You

 Your current financial standing will depend on a number of things.
 The main one is how long ago your financial problems happened; after six years, the majority will drop off your credit record and no longer be an issue.

 Broadly speaking, those with good credit records and/or few other financial commitments can borrow more, in terms of both amount and percentage of property value, than those with bad credit records and/or heavy financial commitments.

 If the repossession was more than four years ago and was also the only adverse credit event you suffered, then things look better again, and you might expect to get the going market rate while only being expected to put down a deposit of 10% – or in some cases, as little as 5%.

 We can help

 At Just Mortgage Brokers, we have a specialist bad credit team that helps our clients secure an affordable mortgage after repossession.
-If you have a less than perfect credit history, then you are best served by the types of specialist lender that you won’t find on the high street.
+If you have a less than perfect credit history, then you are best served by the types of specialist lenders that you won’t find on the high street.
 We have many years of experience working with a network of bad credit lenders across the UK, so we know where to find a mortgage to suit the particular needs of each and every client, regardless of their credit history.
 With unlimited access to the market and exclusive rates that are not available on the high street, we can help you fully consider your options.